 With the Browns, Cooper began winning deeper and on the sideline with contested catches.
 The truth is, he can be all of those things with enough focus and consistency.
 When he maintains his level of play, he’s a fantastic player.

-Like Samuel, Brandon Aiyuk is a special after-catch player who wins with both strength and agility.
-He does have some chops as a route runner that Samuel doesn’t have and can win deep, specializing in sideline plays and seam routes up the middle of the field.
+Like Samuel, Brandon Aiyuk is a gifted YAC receiver who features both strength and agility as parts of his game.
+He is a bit better of a route runner than his counterpart and does a better job winning deep, specializing in sideline plays and seam routes up the middle of the field.

 Aiyuk does well when fighting through contact for the ball and has strong hands, too.
 He still has more to do to develop as an intermediate and short route runner, but the instincts are there, and he’s turned into a very friendly target.

-Just like Aiyuk, Samuel, and Waddle, DJ Moore is a fantastic athlete that has leveraged his explosiveness and speed to turn into a great after-catch player but still lacks the finer details to be a high-level route runner.
+DJ Moore is a fantastic athlete that has leveraged his explosiveness and speed to turn into a great after-catch player but still lacks the finer details to be a high-level route runner, much like Aiyuk, Waddle, and Samuel.

-Moore’s hands have been an issue, but he does make up for it by reeling in passes that “should” have been incomplete.
-Though he can moonlight as a running back at times, he doesn’t have the strength of Aiyuk or Samuel and is a little more limited there.
-Nevertheless, Moore has been a big asset for Carolina and can threaten to score at any time.
+Moore’s hands have been an issue, but he does make up for it by reeling in passes that “should” have been incomplete — winning difficult catches and losing some easy ones.
+He’s versatile enough to play running back at times, but he doesn’t have the strength of Aiyuk or Samuel and is a little more limited there.

-There are several receivers not on this list that had more productive seasons than the rookie Drake London.
-But on film, London does a great job getting open and plays at a high level when the ball heads his way.
+There are several receivers not on this list that had a more productive 2022 than Drake London.
+But on film, London does a great job getting open and producing when he’s targeted.

-Playing with Marcus Mariota has limited London’s production, but his ability to win contested catches and reel in passes well outside of his 6’4” frame is worth consideration.
+With Desmond Ridder at quarterback, we might be able to see more of what London can offer.
+Even before Ridder took over the offense, we saw London’s ability to win contested catches and reel in passes well outside of his 6’4” frame.
 Not only that, he’s demonstrated an ability to get open beyond what many scouting reports said of him.

 London still doesn’t have big-play athleticism, but his ability to find space and win the ball separates him from other receivers with more well-rounded skill sets.